gilliangoud/sport/README.md

 - [ ] Users can enter their Athletes in a competition
 - [ ] Users can withdraw their athletes from a competition with a reason. -> can change the status of a entry
 - [ ] Admins of the competition can mark competitors present or widthdrawn
+- [ ] Add usage of salts when hashing
+- [ ] more auth providers - TDB

 ## general ToDo:
 - [ ] a working proof of concept.